hammerlab/ketrew/src/doc/Developer_Documentation.md

 ### Build

-Then you may setup and build everything:
+Then you may setup and build the libraries and `ketrew` the command line

-     make configure # Generate the `_oasis`, call `oasis` and `configure` make           # The actual compilation of the library
+application:

+     omake

+to build also all the tests, use:

+    omake build-all

 ### Install

-Ketrew is installed by Oasis:
+Ketrew is installed with:

-     ocaml setup.ml -install

-(using the option `--prefix` at configure time).
+     omake install BINDIR=/path/to/bin

+(it will use `ocamlfind` to install the library and copy the executable to `BINDIR`).

-There is an `opam` file in the repository:
+There is also an `opam` file in the repository:

      opam pin add ketrew .